Erin Eggenburg's Mending Blog — upcycle

 clothing repair how to mending upcycle visible mending

-Have you been looking at images of clothing mended so beautifully, you almost hope to rip a hole in your jeans?
-But what are the materials you actually need to get started?
+Make it simple.
+What materials do I need to start mending?
 You are in the right place!
 I pulled together a collection of materials that I think are a must to get started with visible mending, and how and why they are used in mending.
 Most of these materials can be found at your local craft shop.
 Needles I like to use sashiko needles for mending jeans.
 They come in a variety of lengths and thicknesses.
-When it comes...
+When it comes to stitching through 1 or 2 layers of denim, you need a thick, sharp needle to pierce through the layers efficiently....

 Repairing Denim Worn Paper-Thin: Using Visible Mending to Fix Your Jeans